MAHLE Powertrain

-MAHLE Powertrain Ltd is the wholly owned engineering services division of MAHLE GmbH.
-With its headquarters in Northampton, UK and sister company in Plymouth, Michigan, United States the company specialises in the design, development and testing of internal combustion engines and provides a broad spectrum of engineering services to its global customer base.
-MAHLE Powertrain's engineers and technical specialists are also present in the MAHLE research and development centres in Munich, Germany, São Paulo, Brazil and Shanghai, People's Republic of China.
+MAHLE Powertrain Ltd is the engineering services division of MAHLE GmbH.
+With its headquarters in Northampton, UK and sister company in Plymouth, Michigan, United States, the company specialises in the design, development and testing of electrified powertrain systems and provides a broad spectrum of engineering services to its global customer base.
+MAHLE Powertrain's engineers and technical specialists are also present in the MAHLE research and development centres in Munich, Germany and Shanghai, China.

 History

-The ownership of MAHLE Powertrain can be traced back to Cosworth which, from March 1990, was owned by the Vickers Group.
+The ownership of MAHLE Powertrain can be traced back to Cosworth, which was owned by the Vickers Group from March 1990.

 In September 1998, Audi bought the Cosworth business for £117 million, then split it into two halves.
-Cosworth Racing was sold on to Ford for an undisclosed sum, while Audi retained a new company, Cosworth Technology which was spearheaded to run production, engineering and casting as well as the consultancy side.The newly formed Cosworth Technology Group consisted of the engineering headquarters at Northampton, the engine assembly and machining facilities at Wellingborough and the low volume, aluminium alloy, sand casting facility at Worcester (retaining the famous Coscast process capability within the group).
-The group also included a sister, engineering company in Novi (MI), previously known as Intelligent Controls Inc.On 1 January 2005, MAHLE acquired the Cosworth Technology Group, with the competence it has built up (as an integral part of Cosworth) since 1958 in developing and producing high-performance engines.
-Its integration into the MAHLE Group and the change of name to MAHLE Powertrain on 1 July 2005 opens up unique prospects for the long term.
+Cosworth Racing was sold to Ford for an undisclosed sum, while Audi retained a new company, Cosworth Technology which was formed to perform production, engineering, casting, and consultancy work.
+This newly formed Cosworth Technology Group consisted of the engineering headquarters at Northampton, the engine assembly and machining facilities at Wellingborough, and the low volume, aluminium alloy, and sand casting facility at Worcester (retaining the famous Coscast process capability within the group).
+The group also included a sister engineering company in Novi (MI), previously known as Intelligent Controls Inc.

+On 1 January 2005, MAHLE acquired the Cosworth Technology Group.
+Since 1958, the Cosworth Technology Group has developed and produced high-performance engines.
+On 1 July 2005, the MAHLE Group absorbed it and changed its name to MAHLE Powertrain.

 Company profile

 MAHLE Powertrain Ltd. is the engineering services division of MAHLE GmbH.
-It specialises in the design, development, testing and manufacture of internal combustion engines.
-In addition to the head office in Northampton, UK, it also operates from sites in Munich, Germany and in Plymouth, MI, near Detroit, USA.
-The company also has engineers and technical staff based at the parent company (MAHLE GmbH) R&D centres in Shanghai and São Paulo.
+It specialises in the design, development, testing, and manufacturing of electrified powertrain systems and high efficiency internal combustion engines.
+In addition to the head office in Northampton, UK, it also operates sites in Munich, Germany and Plymouth, Michigan.
+Additionally, the company has engineers and technical staff based at the parent company (MAHLE GmbH) R&D centre in Shanghai.

 Engineering services

-MAHLE Powertrain provides engineering in all aspects of engine development.
-This involves concept studies, the design and simulation phases, development and calibration work, validation and finally delivering production-ready powertrain solutions.
+MAHLE Powertrain provides engineering in all aspects of propulsion system development.
+This includes concept studies, design and simulation work, development and calibration work, and validation.
 Some projects are stand-alone and may employ specialists from a single department; others involve engineers from all disciplines within the company.